-3.15.
+3.13.
+Connections to cul-de-sacs, mews or individual dwellings will be via shared surface streets.
 Pedestrians, cyclists and vehicles will share the carriageway, with a change in surface finish of the carriageway denoting the transition from separated traffic to a shared surface arrangement.